 MuSK antibody screening is used to diagnose severe myasthenia gravis, mainly as a second test, when the first-line serological tests are negative.

 Autoantibodies against the acetylcholine receptor (AChR) are present in 80 to 90% of patients with severe myasthenia (myasthenia gravis).
-About 45% of patients with generalized severe myasthenia who do not have antibodies against the acetylcholine receptor have antibodies against the specific muscle receptor tyrosine kinase (Muscle-Specific Receptor Tyrosine Kinase, MuSK).
+About 45% of patients with generalized severe myasthenia who do not have antibodies against the acetylcholine receptor have antibodies against muscle-specific receptor tyrosine kinase (MuSK).

-Patients negative for acetylcholine receptor antibodies and positive for MuSK antibodies tend to have a much lower incidence of thymus and thymoma hyperplasia.
-Patients with severe myasthenia and positive AChR antibodies do not show MuSK antibodies.
+Patients negative for acetylcholine receptor antibodies and positive for MuSK antibodies tend to have a much lower incidence of thymoma and thymus hyperplasia.
+Patients with severe myasthenia and positive AChR antibodies do not have MuSK antibodies.
 MuSK antibodies generally do not occur in patients with ocular myasthenia.

-Screening for MUSK antibodies may clarify the diagnosis of myasthenia gravis in patients who present negative for antibodies against AChR.
+Screening for MuSK antibodies may clarify the diagnosis of myasthenia gravis in patients who are negative for antibodies against AChR.

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.